Authorial intent

 In literary theory and aesthetics, authorial intent refers to an author's intent as it is encoded in their work.
-Authorial intentionalism is the view that an author's intentions should constrain the ways in which a text is properly interpreted.
-Opponents, who undermined its hermeneutical importance, have labelled this position the intentional fallacy and count it among the informal fallacies.
+Authorial intentionalism is the hermeneutical view that an author's intentions should constrain the ways in which a text is properly interpreted.
+Opponents, who dispute its hermeneutical importance, have labelled this position the intentional fallacy and count it among the informal fallacies.